UENotForMIT/UENotForMIT.github.io/staticsite/content/home/object.md

 If UE or GSU deny your Beck objection as they have done to other members, this is a violation of your civil rights under the first amendment and you may press charges through the NLRB.

-Note that your paid fees should be equal to 61.2% of dues (0.88% salary), calculated as 79.0% of national dues, 93.6% of regional dues, and 0.0% of local dues.
+**Note that your paid fees should be equal to 61.2% of dues** (0.88% salary), calculated as 79.0% of national dues, 93.6% of regional dues, and 0.0% of local dues.

+If you are told to pay a number equal to 84.4% of dues (1.22% salary), this is a factual misrepresentation by the UE, illegally requiring you to pay 100% of local dues instead of 0%.
+You should request documentation to support this number (which will correctly list 0% of local dues, while containing a mathematical error concluding 84.4% of total dues), and submit that documentation, including a note about the UE's misrepresentation of the math to both gradunionquestions@mit.edu and contact@mitgsu.org.

 #### Religious Objection